jwuphysics/jwuphysics.github.io/_posts/2025-07-31-gnns-galaxy-environments.md

 To cut to the chase: **GNNs dominate the competition when it comes to predicting galaxy stellar masses from DMO simulations.**

 The figure below shows how different environmental indicators, quantified over various distance scales, affect the prediction error on M<sub>star</sub>.
 Lower error is better, and you can clearly see how GNNs (purple) surpass all other methods once they're given information on > 1 Mpc length scales.
+(Figure adapted from [Wu, Jespersen, & Wechsler 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...976...37W/abstract).)

 ![Figure 2 from Wu et al. 2024, showing how different ML models achieve different prediction errors for estimating galaxy stellar mass; the GNN in purple is the best.]({{ site.baseurl }}/images/blog/gnn-environment-performance.png)